How effective am I during the week?

 How I organize my priorities in the short span of one week in order to drive action effectively.

 Because weeks are short enough for things to get lost in the shuffle, and plans can be derailed easily.

 The Weekly Review

 It’s starting to feel a little bit like overkill by now, right?
 Annual review, monthly review, now weekly review, too?
-Before you get too angry at this, let me foreshadow that there will be a daily review as well.
-But before you jump up from your chair and shout, let me assure you: the shorter the period, the quicker the review.
+Before you get too worked up about this, let me foreshadow that there will be a daily review as well.
+Don’t get mad; I have some good news: the shorter the period, the quicker the review.

 If your annual analysis takes one to two hours, and your monthly review takes maybe thirty minutes, your weekly review should not take you more than ten to fifteen minutes.
 Your daily evaluation will be even quicker.

 But why do you still need it?
 Isn’t the monthly review enough?
 No, it’s not.
 Just as doing a monthly review was necessary to catch a bad trend for the year, the weekly review is required to capture adverse trends in your monthly progress.